-The Finolex Academy of Management and Technology (FAMT) was established at Ratnagiri in the year 1996 by Late Shri Pralhad P Chhabria, the Founder Chairman of Finolex Group of Companies.
+Quality education at affordable cost The Finolex Academy of Management and Technology (FAMT) was established at Ratnagiri in the year 1996 by Late Shri Pralhad P Chhabria, the Founder Chairman of Finolex Group of Companies.
 The motive of the institute is to serve the society by providing quality higher education and research in rural and urban India.
 Founder Chairman had the profound vision to transform our society through his entrepreneurial endeavor while being passionate about socio?economic transformation through education and research.
 This institution exemplifies his philosophy of "quality technical education at affordable cost and uplifting the needy students from all corners of our India".
-The institute is also supporting by implementing scholarships for the students who are laboratories and qualified faculty and staff.
+The institute is also supporting by implementing scholarships for the students who are economically weak, to the needy students.
+As per the vision, to provide Quality education, the FAMT is having state of the art infrastructure, well equipped laboratories and qualified faculty and staff.
 The academic schedule is followed strictly as per the academic calendar and 100 syllabus completion is done.
 Apart from regular syllabus teaching and practical, course enrichment is carried out by faculty to fill the gap in the requirement of the course.
 Additional efforts are taken by conducting workshops, add on courses and value added courses in each program to fill the gap in the syllabus and industry needs so that the students will be job ready.
-To enhance the soft skills of the students various measures are taken such as soft skill training is organized To enhance and nurture the leadership quality, management of the resources, working in team is supported by various student organizations in each branch and Brainwaves' national level technical program and cultural programs are organized and managed completely by the students.
+To enhance the soft skills of the students various measures are taken such as soft skill training is organized To enhance and nurture the leadership quality, and cultural programs are organized and managed completely by the students.
 To create Social and environment awareness programs such as blood donation, Donation drive to less privileged, beach cleaning, tree plantation drive, water conservation drive, world sparrow day etc. are being conducted regularly.
 In our goal to nurture outstanding technocrats, holistic development of students takes precedence at the institute.
-Therefore, the institute offers a vibrant academic ambience with excellent amenities, robust training with industry collaborations and studentcentered activities on campus to promote professional and personal growth of students.
+Therefore, the institute offers a vibrant academic ambience with excellent amenities, robust training with industry collaborations and student-centered activities on campus to promote professional and personal growth of students.
 The academy shares its resources for the conduction of various recruitment examinations conducted by government and autonomous institutions such as recruitment examinations for village accountants, State transport examinations etc. The college is also takes part in conducting admission related examinations such as MHCET, JEE, GATE etc. With the average fees compared to the other colleges, FAMT strives to provide quality education.
-This is reflected in the result of the institution where there are many rank holders among top 20 in the University of Mumbai.
-Since the inception of the institute in the year 1996, as per its vision of nurturing students as leaders who are tuned with Global trends with affordable cost with the aim of providing Quality education at affordable cost is being fulfilled by the institute.
+This is reflected in the result of the institution where there are many rank holders among top 20 in the University of Mumbai. the inception of the institute in the year 1996, as per its vision of nurturing students as leaders who are tuned with Global trends with affordable cost with the aim of providing Quality education at affordable cost is being fulfilled by the institute.